Religious & Cultural

 1. Matsugo no Mizu (Water of the Last Moment)

 As a person passes, family members moisten the lips of the deceased with a small amount of water.
-This is a final act of care, ensuring the soul is refreshed for its upcoming transition.
+This is a closing act of care, ensuring the soul is refreshed for its upcoming transition.

 2. Seishaku (Cleaning and Dressing)